metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_loki_stack_v1beta1_manifest.md

 Required:

+- `management_state` (String) ManagementState defines if the CR should be managed by the operator or not.
+Default is managed.
 - `size` (String) Size defines one of the support Loki deployment scale out sizes.
 - `storage` (Attributes) Storage defines the spec for the object storage endpoint to store logs. (see [below for nested schema](#nestedatt--spec--storage))
 - `storage_class_name` (String) Storage class name defines the storage class for ingester/querier PVCs.